leinonen/sql-history/README.md

 WHERE valid_from <= '2024-01-01 12:00:00'
   AND (valid_to IS NULL OR valid_to > '2024-01-01 12:00:00')
   AND operation != 'D';

+-- View current active records
+SELECT * FROM users_history
+WHERE valid_to IS NULL
+  AND operation != 'D';
 ```

 ## Foreign Key Support